Charcaroth

 JUDAS PRIEST - Ram It Down Heavy Metal

-GWAR - Carnival of Chaos Heavy Metal
+GWAR - Carnival Of Chaos Heavy Metal

-OPETH - Sorceress Progressive Metal
+OPETH - Sorceress Metal Related

 KREATOR - Renewal Thrash Metal